textcreationpartnership/A00230/README.md

 ##Content Summary##

 #####Front#####
-Articles to be inquired of, in the first metropoliticall visitation, of the most reuerend father, Ri
+Articles to be inquired of, in the first Metropoliticall Visitation, of the most Reuerend Father: Ri
+1. THE Tenor of the Oath, to be ministred to the Church wardens & Swornemen.

 #####Body#####

-Articles to be inquired of, in the first metropoliticall visitation, of the most reuerend father, Ri **Types of content**
+1. ❧ ARTICLES To be inquired of, by the Churchwardens and sworne men: in the Visitation of the Lorde Archbushop of Canterbury: within the Diocesse of Norwich.
+Anno Dom.
+1605.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!